Updated July 10, 2023

 - This method calculates the percentage of sales using the line-of-sale items from the primary financial statements.
 They later apply these percentages to estimate those sales items’ future value.

-- The companies need to analyze their history to establish the percent of sales values.
+- The companies need to analyze their history to establish the percentage of sales values.
 For instance, the selling price of a product is proportional to its production cost.
 Thus, we can apply a similar growth rate to future metrics.

 2. Straight-Line Method